bugzmanov/cleancode-critique/src/chapter_37.md

     }
 }
 ```

-The delete operation will always successfully return.
+The operation always "succeeds", even when it fails.
 Almost always this is a design mistake.

 Best Practices for Exception Handling:
 * **Let Exceptions Propagate When Appropriate**: If the code catching the exception doesn’t know how to handle it, it should let it propagate to a higher layer